dodona-edu/judge-prolog/README.md

 PLUnit testfiles should be named with a name ending in `.unit.pl`.
 The name before the extension will be used as tabname.

-The testfile will be splitted up in parts between the tags `:- begin_tests(...).` and `:- end_tests(...).`.
-All the lines specified before the `begin_tests` and not in an other part can be used.
+The testfile will be split up into the parts between the tags `:- begin_tests(...).` and `:- end_tests(...).`.
+All the lines specified before the `begin_tests` and not in another part can be used.

 ```prolog
 :- consult(database).